Critique of the Kantian Philosophy

-"Critique of the Kantian philosophy" (German: "Kritik der Kantischen Philosophie") is a criticism Arthur Schopenhauer appended to the first volume of his The World as Will and Representation (1818).
+Critique of the Kantian Philosophy (German: "Kritik der Kantischen Philosophie") is a 143-page essay which Arthur Schopenhauer appended to the first volume of his The World as Will and Representation (1818).
 He wanted to show Immanuel Kant's errors so that Kant's merits would be appreciated and his achievements furthered.

 At the time he wrote his criticism, Schopenhauer was acquainted only with the second (1787) edition of Kant's Critique of Pure Reason.
-When he later read the first (1781) edition, he said that many of Kant's contradictions were not evident.
+When he later read the first (1781) edition, he said that many of the contradictions he had identified in the second edition had been absent from the first edition.

 Kant's merits

 According to Schopenhauer's essay, Kant's three main merits are as follows: